Eric Edgar Cooke: Wrongful convictions

 Two of Cooke's murders resulted in other men being falsely convicted of them:

 Beamish case

-Darryl Beamish, a deaf-mute, was convicted in December 1961 of murdering Jillian Macpherson Brewer, a Melbourne heiress who was struck with a hatchet and stabbed with scissors, in 1959.
-Beamish was initially sentenced to death, but the sentence was commuted to imprisonment, and a later investigation, supported by Post Newspapers owner Bret Christian led to his conviction being overturned.
+In August 1961, Darryl Beamish, a deaf-mute, was wrongfully convicted of murdering Jillian Macpherson Brewer, a Melbourne heiress who was struck with a hatchet and stabbed with scissors, in 1959.
+He became a suspect since he had recently pleaded guilty to molesting four young girls and had a history of breaking and entering.
+Beamish was initially sentenced to death, but the sentence was commuted to imprisonment, and a later investigation, supported by Post Newspapers owner Bret Christian, led to his conviction being overturned.
 Beamish's initial appeal was dismissed because the court did not believe Cooke's evidence.
 The prosecution claimed that Cooke's confessions were an attempt to prolong his own trial, and the then-Chief Justice of Western Australia, Sir Albert Wolff, called Cooke a "villainous unscrupulous liar".
 The police case against Beamish is detailed in Christian's book Presumed Guilty.